Mashhuraa/Calculator/README.md

 Features

 Addition: Adds two numbers.
+--
 Subtraction: Subtracts the second number from the first number.
 If the result is negative, a warning message is displayed.
+--
 Division: Divides the first number by the second number.
 If the second number is zero, a warning message is displayed to prevent division by zero.
+--
 Multiplication: Multiplies two numbers.

 Functions
 ---------------------------------------------
+add(y, z): Returns the sum of y and z.
+--
-add(y, z): Returns the sum of y and z. substraction(y, z): Returns the difference between y and z.
-Displays a warning if the result is negative. devision(y, z): Returns the division of y by z.
-Displays a warning if z is zero. multiplication(y, z): Returns the product of y and z.
+substraction(y, z): Returns the difference between y and z.
+Displays a warning if the result is negative.

-1.Usage
+--
+devision(y, z): Returns the division of y by z.
+Displays a warning if z is zero.
+--
+multiplication(y, z): Returns the product of y and z.

+Usage
 ---------------------------------------------
-2.Clone the repository:
+Clone the repository:
 git clone https://github.com/your-username/basic-calculator.git
 cd basic-calculator

-3.Run the program:
+Run the program:
 ---------------------------------------------
-4.python calculator.py
+python calculator.py
+--
-5.Input the desired operation when prompted (+, -, /, *).
+Input the desired operation when prompted (+, -, /, *).
+--
-6.Input the first number when prompted.
+Input the first number when prompted.
+--
-7.Input the second number when prompted.
+Input the second number when prompted.
+--
-8.The program will display the result of the operation.
+The program will display the result of the operation.

 Example
 ---------------------------------------------